wikindx/wikindx/website/web/src/content/contributing/website.md

 +++
 title = "Website"
 date = 2021-01-30T00:08:41+01:00
-weight = 4
+weight = 5
 chapter = false
 +++

-## Setting the build environnement
+## Setting the build environment

-This website is made with a PHP wrapper script `release/cli-make-web.php` on top of [Hugo](https://gohugo.io/) static generator.
+This website is made with a PHP wrapper script `release/cli-make-web.php` on top of [Hugo](https://gohugo.io/) static generator (fixed version).
 The theme is derivated from [Grav Learn theme to Hugo v2.5.0](https://github.com/matcornic/hugo-theme-learn/releases/tag/2.5.0) for Hugo.

 Use only the non extended version of [Hugo v0.80](https://github.com/gohugoio/hugo/releases/tag/v0.80.0) for your OS.
 Other version have not been tested.